Akashdip-N/Critical-Analysis-of-Machine-Learning-and-Deep-Learning-Model-for-Mushroom-Classification/README.md

 ## Dataset
 The dataset is divided into three folders: `train`, `test` and `val`.

-The `train` folder contains 194 images, `val` folder contains 28 images and the `test` folder contains 3 images.
+The `train` folder contains 194 images, the `val` folder contains 28 images and the `test` folder contains 3 images.

-Each folder is further divided into 2 classes: `edible` and `poisonous`.
+Each folder is divided into 2 classes: `edible` and `poisonous`.

+This is the [GitHub Repository]{https://github.com/Akashdip-N/Dataset.git} link for the dataset used in this project.

 ## Model Architecture
 Here’s a brief overview of the models used: